-Approximately half (42%) of Small to Medium Enterprises (SME) report that cash-flow is a major issue, (Dept. of BIS survey 2016).
-Also cash-flow issues are likely to be a major reason to hold back business growth plans.
+Approximately half (42%) of Small to Medium Enterprises (SME) report that managing cashflow is a major issue, (Dept. of BIS survey 2016).
+Also cash flow problems are likely to be a major reason to hold back business growth plans.

 The Office for National Statistics (ONS) state only 45% of start-up businesses survive five years and 70% of VAT registered business don’t trade past 10 years.
-A number of other studies show that 80% of business failures are due to poor cash flow management.
+A number of other studies show that 80% of small business failures are due to managing cashflow poorly.

 1. Be clear and agree your payment terms up front, prior to doing any work.
 Many small businesses fail to do this and are often taken advantage of.
 Do you have Terms and Conditions on all paperwork?